-Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
+Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
-So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
+So some would prefer to hold off buying when there is a lot of optimism towards a stock.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
-Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.
+A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

 Does City Chic Collective Have A Relatively High Or Low P/E For Its Industry?

-City Chic Collective's P/E of 10.33 indicates some degree of optimism towards the stock.
-The image below shows that City Chic Collective has a higher P/E than the average (7.3) P/E for companies in the specialty retail industry.
+City Chic Collective's P/E of 33.97 indicates some degree of optimism towards the stock.
+The image below shows that City Chic Collective has a significantly higher P/E than the average (10.9) P/E for companies in the specialty retail industry.

 City Chic Collective's P/E tells us that market participants think the company will perform better than its industry peers, going forward.
-The market is optimistic about the future, but that doesn't guarantee future growth.
-So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.
+Shareholders are clearly optimistic, but the future is always uncertain.
+So investors should delve deeper.
+I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios